saracuriel/VP-Onboarding-Doc/level_1/properties/biobanks.rst

 	  - Definition and usage note
 	  - URI
 	* - **Access Rights**
 	  - Information about who can access the resource or an indication of its security status.
 This should point to a URL where this information can be found.
-We strongly recommend that access rights are described as `DUC CCE profile <https://duc.le.ac.uk/>`_.
+We strongly recommend that access rights are described as `DUC CCE <https://duc.le.ac.uk/>`_ profile.
 	  - | dcterms:accessRights
 	* - **Landing Page**
 	  - This a URL to a web page with more information regarding the Patient Registry.
 Any URL must start with http:// or https://